Access Keys:

 Key Stage 3

 We encourage an enthusiasm among the students for using the written and spoken word with care and precision, and the teaching of literature remains central to that aim, as has been the positive encouragement of imaginative writing.
-Primarily, we try to develop subject knowledge and enhance the specific skills of reading, writing and speaking and listening in accordance with the Northern Ireland Curriculum guide-lines.
+Primarily, we try to develop subject knowledge and enhance the specific skills of reading, writing and speaking and listening in accordance with the Northern Ireland Curriculum guidelines.

 Students at Key-Stage 3 are taught their skills through thematic schemes of work.
-The topics we explore include: First Days of School, Super Heroes, Myths and Legends, Gothic Writing, Propaganda and Conflict, Discrimination and Multimedia Texts.
+The topics we explore include: First Days of School, Superheroes, Myths and Legends, Gothic Writing, Propaganda and Conflict, Discrimination and Multimedia Texts.

 We see the display of pupils' work as a positive encouragement in English and so we publish good work on the School’s Social Media platforms and on the highly decorative walls of the department.

+Key Stage 3 students complete one written homework per week, but this is often supplemented with independent reading and spelling and grammar exercises.
 Our aim is for every student to enjoy reading rather than feel that it is a chore and so our reading sessions are informal, are frequently accompanied by treats and take the form of book clubs.
 We also seek guardian support with a paired reading scheme for one term in Year 8.

 Key Stage 4